Angela Lansbury, 'Murder She Wrote' star, dies at 96 - KESQ

 Tired of playing roles twice her own age, she left MGM to freelance but the results were much the same: the mother of Warren Beatty in “All Fall Down,” of Elvis Presley in “Blue Hawaii,” of Carroll Baker in “Harlow,” and of Laurence Harvey in “The Manchurian Candidate,” in which she unforgettably manipulates her son and helps set off a killing spree.

 In the mid-1940s, Lansbury had a disastrous nine-month marriage to Richard Cromwell, a soulful young star of the 1930s.
 In 1949, she married Peter Shaw, a Briton who had been under an acting contract to MGM, then became a studio executive and agent.
 He assumed the role of Lansbury’s manager.
-They had two children; he had a son by a previous marriage.
+They had two children, Peter and Deirdre; he had a son David by a previous marriage.

 The 1950s were a troubled time for the Shaws.
 Angela’s career slowed down; her mother died after a battle with cancer; Peter underwent a hip operation; the children were on drugs; the family house in Malibu burned to the ground.